CONNECT TO THE BEST OF CARTAGENA, COLOMBIA

 Traveling has long been a means of gaining expansion and insight, so it makes sense that many travelers look to combine plant medicine and wellness retreats with their journeys through Colombia.

 With the growing interest, there are a growing number of options throughout Colombia looking to satisfy demand.
 I think it would be fair to say not all of these options are offered with the most pure of intentions.
 With that caveat it is strongly suggested that anyone curious about exploring plant medicine in Colombia, does some pretty thorough due diligence beforehand.
 I would also add that not all medicine is for all people.
 Whilst someone you know may have had incredible breakthroughs and healing with a specific medicine, it simply might not be a good choice for you.
 Furthermore I will emphasize that they really should be treated as medicine.
 For those looking for a party drug or a way to block things out for a while, look elsewhere.
 Plant medicines are all about intention, ego surrender and inner work.
-They are a shortcut to the most beautiful view of a more beautiful world to let you know what is actually possible.. but then once you have received this vision you will have to learn how to climb the stairs on your own.
+They can be a shortcut to the most beautiful view of a more beautiful world to let you know what is actually possible.. but then once you have received this vision you will have to learn how to climb the stairs on your own.

 Ok!
 So having said ALL that.. where can one find plant medicine ceremonies in Cartagena (and the relatively accessible beyond)?